tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-tezsign.md

 tezbake tezsign status
 ```

-> 🚨🚨🚨 Ensure your TezSign device is in the unlocked status before baking with your new keys. `tezbake info` can only detect a locked TezSign device if it's running in (#advanced-direct-tezsign-backend) mode.
+> 🚨🚨🚨 Ensure your TezSign device is in the unlocked status before baking with your new keys. `tezbake info` can only detect a locked TezSign device if it's running in [Advanced: Direct TezSign Backend](#advanced-direct-tezsign-backend) mode.
 Until then, always run `tezbake tezsign status` along with `tezbake info`

 ## Advanced: Direct TezSign Backend